nguyen-group/QERaman/README.md

 >
 > https://arxiv.org/abs/xxxx

-The implementation of QERaman is built on the Quantum ESPRESSO package and the detail of the input variables can be found in the Quantum ESPRESSO book.
+The implementation of QERaman is built on the Quantum ESPRESSO package, and the detail of the input variables can be found in the Quantum ESPRESSO book.
 If you use the QERaman code in your work, please consider citing the Quantum ESPRESSO package and book as well:
 > https://doi.org/10.1088/0953-8984/21/39/395502 (for Quantum ESPRESSO package)
 >
 > https://doi.org/10.1201/9781003290964 (for Quantum ESPRESSO book)